rbfx/rbfx-csharp-empty/README.md

 Replace MyAwesomeGame with your desired solution name.

-This command will create a new solution with the necessary project structure and files based on the Casual template.
+This command will create a new solution with the necessary project structure and files based on the Empty template.

 ## Explore and Customize: